DChristianson/vcs-lisp/README.md

 ## Instructions

-Probably some explanations are in order...
+Some explanations are in order...

 The basics: